HeringtonPress/OLC/Feats.md

 Barfighter: You can select Improvised Weapons as a Weapon Group.
 You do not get to pick a Weapon to Master.
 Instead, when you attack with an improvised weapon you may make an additional attack with the same weapon as a free action.

+## How Magic Works

+## Make Kin Traits
+They are generic kin abilities that can be used to build your own kin fast.